DR0529 HONORS THEATRE For those who want more

 Honors theatre students will be required to purchase these texts:

-Audition by Michael Surtleff
+Audition by Michael Shurtleff

 The Craftsmen of Dionysus by Jerome Rockwood